Abhishek-Mittal-sam/ERP-System/README.md

 ```

 ## Using the Application:
-Once the application is running, you can navigate through its various features using the following steps:

-### Dashboard:
-- Displays key metrics or features summary.
+Upon opening the application, you will find the following sections on the dashboard:

+- Home
+This section offers an overview of the inventory management system and provides any announcements or important information.

-- Provides quick navigation links to Products and Orders management pages.
+- Products

-### Products Management:
-- Lists products with details (name, category, price, stock quantity) using mock data.
-- Functionalities to add, edit, and delete products.

-### Orders Management:
-- Shows a list of orders with details (order ID, customer name, order date, status) using mock data.
-- View order details, add new orders, and delete orders.
+Navigate to the "Products" section to view and manage your inventory.
+Scroll through the list of existing items to see what's in stock.
+You can add, view, or delete items as needed.

+- Order
+In the "Order" section, you can view and manage orders placed for inventory items.
+Create new orders, view details of existing orders, and delete orders as necessary.

-### Orders Calendar View:
+- Calendar
-- Implements a calendar view displaying orders based on expected delivery dates.
-- Ability to click on a date to view orders due for delivery on that day.
+The calendar feature allows you to click on a date to add events and view orders due for delivery on that day.

-### Additional Features:
-- Dark mode toggle available across the application.
-- Graphs displaying progress bars for various metrics in the Dashboard.
-- Fully functional calendar with event details in Orders Calendar View.
+Additionally, the application offers a Dark mode toggle for improved visibility in low-light environments.
+Graphs and progress bars are also utilized in the dashboard to provide visual representations of important metrics.

+Each section is designed to provide specific functionality tailored to your inventory management needs.
+Simply click on the corresponding section to access its features.

 ### Contributing
 Contributions to this project are highly encouraged!
 If you encounter any issues or have suggestions for improvements, please don't hesitate to open an issue or submit a pull request.